n-tropy247/stdlinux_config/README.md

 ## Recognition
 * Thanks to qxxxb for the templates for the dotfiles provided here.
-* I do not know if he wrote them or found them, but his repo is available [here](https://github.com/qxxxb/stdlinux-dotfiles).
+* I do not know if they wrote them or found them, but their repo is available [here](https://github.com/qxxxb/stdlinux-dotfiles).